Cutting fixed expenses for annual savings

 Cutting fixed expenses may be the easiest way that you can save money.
 Fixed expenses are those annoying payments that you must make every month in order to live a “normal” life.
 They are everything from your heating and electricity costs, to your cell phone bill, to your cable TV subscription.

-The problem with fixed expenses is that they never go away, and that they never get smaller, unless you make them smaller.
-So here’s a few ways that you can reduce your fixed expenses this very month, resulting in massive savings over the next year.
+The problem with fixed expenses is that they never go away and that they never get smaller unless you make them smaller.
+So here are a few ways that you can reduce your fixed expenses this very month, resulting in massive savings over the next year.

 With the growth of services like Netflix, funny cat videos, and online streaming directly from the content producer’s site, you really don’t need Cable TV in order to get entertainment for the next year.
 So why not call up your cable provider, ignore their attempts to retain you as a customer, and cut down your cable bill by $40 over the next 12 months.
 Feel free to re-subscribe next year, and you can always catch up on episodes at that point.